 - Choosing the most appropriate liver cancer center.

-- Preparing medical program in advance, considering the necessary diagnostic and curative procedures.
+- Preparing a medical program in advance, considering the necessary diagnostic and curative procedures.

 - Booking the appointment, including urgent doctor’s consultations.